Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

-# Part One: Understanding Data Structures
+# Part One: Understanding Structures and Cells

 This is a code snippet: